R3play4/oenik-carshop/README.md

 # OENIK_PROG3_2018_2_DVKERF

-University Home Assignment.
+## University Home Assignment.

+###### How to Try
-To Try: Open the SLN via Visual Studio.
+Open the SLN via Visual Studio.
 Set CarShop.Console as Start Up project.
-The Java Endpoint would only work with Glassfish.
+The Java Endpoint would only work with Glassfish or other application server.

-Task description:
+###### Task description:
 Create an Appliation for a Car Shop.
 The application have to be able to exceute basic CRUD operations.
 The application have to be organized into 3 layers.
 View, Logic and Repository.
-	The logic layer had to be unit tested.
+The Logic layer had to be unit tested.
 A Java endpoint had to be written.
 The endpoint randomly generates prices for a any given car.
 The end point runs on GlassFish application server.
 The application is documented via doxygen.

-Structure:
+###### Structure:
 The application is organized into 3 layers.
 1 - View Layer.
 	No Gui Technology was used.